pavelsolis/Git-GitHub-Primer/README.md

 - Therefore, there are in total 17 possible types of temporary branches: 15 feautre branches (12 regular, 3 for tests), 2 fix branches.
 - With this convention (names *and* forward slashes), no feature branch can have the following names: `ftr/cat` (e.g. `data/raw`,`code/ans`), `fix/dev`, `fix/mst`.
 That is, their names need to include the `/feature-name` part (see first link above).

 - [Link](https://stackoverflow.com/questions/273695/what-are-some-examples-of-commonly-used-practices-for-naming-git-branches) for useful naming conventions that facilitate the workflow.

+A forward slash separates the tokens.

 ### Implementation of the Branching Model <a name="implementation"></a>